DigitalPublishingToolkit/NN09/md/10Rules.md

 One interesting way of liberating our understanding of the present from the adhesiveness of current experience was presented by German media theorist Stefan Heidenreich.
-He invites us to participate in the following thought experiment:
+He invites us to participate in a thought experiment:

-> Let’s try out the following to see what will become of our story.
 > Imagine yourself in ten years, looking back at what is now the
 > present.
 The year is 2020, and maybe you will remember this text you
 > read or heard a decade ago, maybe not.
 Maybe you were traveling.
 Maybe
 > there is a picture that a stranger took of you on the street.[^13]

-In the year 2020, face recognition algorithms will be ubiquitous, so we will easily be able to reconstruct random encounters we had on the street.
+In the year 2020 face recognition algorithms will be ubiquitous, so we will easily be able to reconstruct random encounters we had on the street.
 We can determine who else has read the same text, because we will all have left our digital traces.
 We will know a lot more about the past – that is, about today – than we know about our past today.
-But when we look back even further, we are taken aback:
+Then we look back even further:

 > Looking further back into the past, into the years 2009, 2008 or 2007,
 > you will find the light cone of data fading.
 You will find yourself on